vparihar01/Admin-Dashboard/README.md

 end
 ```

-The <tt>load_and_authorize_resource method</tt> is provided to automatically authorize all actions in a RESTful style resource controller.
+The <tt>load_and_authorize_resource</tt> method is provided to automatically authorize all actions in a RESTful style resource controller.
 It will use a before filter to load the resource into an instance variable and authorize it for every action.

 ```Ruby
 class PostsController < ApplicationController